snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 In the past have taken Google's attribution model as a base (fractribution) and converted it into a dbt based tool.
 We considered the dbt-snowplow-fractribution package as an exploratory tool for ad-hoc analysis.
 The data was modelled then the more complex attribution analysis was run on python for efficiency.

-Due to customer demand we have also created this package, where we are taking this a step further as the data model can be run on a continuous basis so that the attribution analysis can be done any time in a cost effective and timely manner without the need of python for several marketing attribution algorythms.
+Due to customer demand we have also created this package, where we are taking this a step further as the data model can be run on a continuous basis so that the attribution analysis can be done any time in a cost effective and timely manner without the need of python for several marketing attribution algorithms.

 In the below guide we will walk you through the data transformation process step-by-step in order for your to see how the source data changes downstream to give you and your team a transparent and easy-to-understand way to understand how this package will get you the valuable insights.